How to Fry the Perfect French FriesLast updated on 8/06/2019

 The Best Potatoes for French Fries

-The following varieties are some of the best potatoes for making french fries:
+The following varieties are some of the best types of potatoes for making french fries:

 Choose a Starchy Potato with Low Moisture